Bit-Quill/amazon-timestream-tools/sample_apps/python/multiagent_observability/README.md

 Strands is a multi-agent framework for AWS infrastructure automation.
 Strands Agents equipped with MCP servers can provide secure, standardized access to AWS APIs and CloudFormation operations, eliminating custom integration complexity while ensuring consistent tool behavior across agents.

 #### [Timestream for InfluxDB](https://aws.amazon.com/timestream/)
-Amazon Timestream for InfluxDB is a managed time-series database that stores agent telemetry data.
-It handles automatic scaling, data compression, and provides fast queries for monitoring dashboards.
+Amazon Timestream for InfluxDB is a managed time-series database that can be used to store agent telemetry data.
+It provides: convenient operations for scaling, data compression, and fast queries for monitoring dashboards.

 #### [Grafana](https://aws.amazon.com/grafana/)
 Grafana is an open-source analytics and monitoring platform that enables rich, interactive visualization of time-series data.
 Grafana displays telemetry emitted by Strands agents, allowing users to monitor system behavior in real time.